 What we have seen since 2015 is the mortgage industry adapting to a new era of the “professional landlord”, with many more lenders offering innovative mortgage products to support them.
 Examples are:

-- Limited company BTL products, at reasonable cost
+- Limited company buy to let products, at reasonable cost

 - “ bridge to Let” products, enabling investors to purchase and renovate uninhabitable properties